 The seriousness of the issue is evident from the very fact that almost every internet major country has lawfully restricted the use of email spam.
 The American CAN-SPAM Act of 2004 and Canadian CASL of 2014 (Canada’s Anti-Spam Legislation) represent the leading states’ attempts to protect people from unsolicited, and unrequested bulk mail.
 Along with the ISPs, they seem to be doing a good job.

-So, I would like to present the dos and don’ts of email marketing.
+So, I would like to present the dos and don’ts of targeted email marketing.
 This comprehensive guide will help you navigate around spam traps and filters to securely arrive at the desired inbox.

 Spam traps and Spam filters